mayankgajjardev/on_boarding_screen/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Use this package for introduction screen like on onboarding.
+A new flutter package for both android and ios which help you to create intro screen, onboarding screen in a simple and easy way.

 ## Installation